JetBrains/jpa-buddy-documentation/reporting-issues/reporting-issues.md

 ## Contact Us

-JPA Buddy keeps evolving, and we need to hear the users.
-If you have any suggestions or feedback, don't hesitate to share them with us.
+JPA Buddy is continually evolving, and user feedback plays a crucial role in shaping its development.
+So don't hesitate to share your suggestions or feedback with us.
 You can contact us through the following communication channels:

 * <a href="https://www.jpa-buddy.com/contacts/" target="_blank">Website form</a>
 * <a href="https://discord.com/invite/DxRDQPk9rh" target="_blank">Discord channel</a>